addiscent/vagrant-ruby-rails/README.md

 ### Using "vagrant-ruby-rails"

-Not much can be said here about how to use _Ruby_, the _Gems_, _Rails_, _RVM_, _Git_, and the other usual suspects, such as the tools which come with _Ubuntu_.
+Not much can be said here about how to use _Ruby_, the _Gems_, _Rails_, _RVM_, _Git_, and the other usual suspects, such as the tools which come with _Ubuntu Server_.
 Those subjects are better covered elsewhere.
 But a few points unique to this particular project warrant some elaboration.

 Using the instructions above, you ventured "inside" the guest vbox, using "vagrant ssh" to verify the success of the build and the versions of its components.
 If you are not still there in your terminal, let's go back in there again, and do some exploring.